SouZe-San/DSA_in_C/Readme.md

 ## 4. LinkList

     A linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
 Instead, each element points to the next.
-It is a data structure consisting of a collection of nodes which together represent a sequence
+It is a data structure consisting of a collection of nodes that together represent a sequence

 - Single linklist
   - Insertion